Estancia Times Documentary

 Basic Education

-• Batad Central Elementary School (the main public elementary school)
+• Batad Central Elementary School (The primary public elementary institution located in the town proper)

-• Batad National High School (the primary public secondary school)
+• Batad National High School (The primary public secondary educational facility)

-• Batad St. Vincent Ferrer Catholic School (a private parochial institution under the Archdiocese of Jaro)
+• Batad St. Vincent Ferrer Catholic School (A private parochial school operated under the supervision of the Roman Catholic Archdiocese of Jaro)

 Culture, Fiesta, and Festivals

-Batad is predominantly Roman Catholic, with the St. Vincent Ferrer Parish Church in Poblacion serving as its spiritual center.
-Established in 1956 under the Metropolitan Archdiocese of Jaro, the parish is dedicated to the Dominican friar and preacher San Vicente Ferrer.
-The annual fiesta is celebrated on or around April 5, marked by solemn masses, grand processions, communal feasts, and cultural performances that draw the entire community together.
+Batad is deeply rooted in Roman Catholic traditions.
+The historic St. Vincent Ferrer Parish Church, constructed in the Poblacion in 1956 under the Metropolitan Archdiocese of Jaro, serves as the town's spiritual epicenter.
+The annual patronal fiesta is celebrated every April 5 in honor of the Dominican friar and legendary preacher, St. Vincent Ferrer.
+The week is marked by solemn masses, grand multi-barangay street processions, communal feasts, and cultural dramatic plays that draw homebound overseas Filipino workers (OFWs) back to the municipality.

 The Panulo Festival